 What it Means to be a Piano Teacher

-Victor was my very first piano student.
-He was not an easy first piano student.
-He was sweet, very shy, and he tried really hard.
-His two outgoing sisters quickly breezed past him in his method book in a matter of months.
-I really flexed my teaching muscles with Victor; tried everything I could think of to make it click for him.
-He sort of practiced and he sort of progressed.
-He was not all that interested, but was too sweet to say so.
+Aiden (name changed) was my very first piano student.
+He was sweet, very shy, and he tried really hard but his two outgoing sisters quickly breezed past him in his method book in a matter of months.
+I really had to flex my teaching muscles with Aiden; tried everything I could think of to make it click for him.
+He sort of practiced and he slowly progressed.
+He was not all that interested but he was too sweet to say so.

-Flash forward 8 years and Victor was still my student.
-We had tossed his method books to the side and he was afire with a love for composing.
+However, flash forward 8 years and Aiden was still my student.
+By then we had tossed his method books to the side and had found what made him tick: he was afire with a love for composing.
 We came up with great titles like “Chicago Cry” that were oh so cool.
-Other kids in the studio played his pieces at recitals (to his blushing delight).
+Other kids in the studio chose to play his pieces at recitals (to his blushing delight).
 He and I composed reams of really cool sounding pop and punk music.
 His reading skills were still shaky and his technique was not stellar.
-But he loved piano.
+But he loved the piano.

-Along the way, shy Victor became confident.
-When he took off to a private high school he landed roles in their musicals playing the outlandish characters.
+Along the way, shy Aiden became confident.
+When he went off to a private high school he landed roles in their musicals playing the outlandish characters.
 Whenever I ran into his Mom she would comment on how much his piano lessons had affected him.
 How I had affected him.

-I was in Copehagen when I read the news on Facebook that Victor had passed away in a car crash just 2 weeks after high school graduation.
+I was in Copenhagen when I read the news on Facebook that Aiden had tragically passed away in a car crash just two weeks after his high school graduation.
 He had fallen asleep at the wheel.
-Being so far away, I didn’t have immediate contact with his family, but when I returned home those same words came from his tearful mom: what a large part I had played in his life, how his piano lessons had made such an impact.
-I visited a few months ago, nearly 3 years after his passing, and Chicago Cry was open on their piano.
+I was devastated.
+Being so far away, I didn’t have immediate contact with his family, but when I returned home those same words came from his tearful mom: what a large part I had played in his life, and how his piano lessons had made such an impact.
+When I visited his family nearly 3 years after his passing, his piece Chicago Cry was open on their piano.

-Now does it matter if Victor didn’t have an ideal acoustic piano at home?
-If he spent all of his lesson time composing instead playing Bach?
+Would it really have mattered if Aiden didn’t have an ideal acoustic piano at home?
+If he spent all of his lesson time composing instead of playing Bach?
 If he didn’t always practice – sometimes for weeks?
 If his parents placed equal importance on basketball?